Canon 70D vs Leica M Typ 262

 It is notable that the 70D offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 70D and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 70D and M Typ 262 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Is the Canon 70D better than the Leica M Typ 262 or vice versa?
 The listing below highlights the relative strengths of the two models.